viniciussoaresti/whativelearned/frontend/html.md

 ## Reserved characters:

 Characters like (< > & " " ' ') are reserved by HTML, to put them in a 'vanilla' way, we can put them using [this](https://dev.w3.org/html5/html-author/charref) reference, for example.

-## SEO and Semantics:

-Writing a semantic HTML page can drastically improve SEO.
-Check [this](https://developer.mozilla.org/en-US/docs/Glossary/Semantics) link for further explanation, and [this](https://www.w3schools.com/TAgs/default.asp) one for the full elements reference.

 ## Interesting tags I've not seen before: